ishan0102/ishan0102/README.md

 # Hi, I'm Ishan.
 ![Profile View Counter](https://komarev.com/ghpvc/?username=ishan0102&color=blue&label=Profile+Views)

 I'm studying Computer Engineering and Business @ UT Austin.
 I interned at AAK Tele-Science this summer where I created dynamic web pages using Flask and a desktop web app using Electron.
+I'm also seeking a software engineering internship for 2021.

 I'm currently working on [Day in Review](https://github.com/DayInReview/email-summarizer) with [Rishi Ponnekanti](https://github.com/jimothygreene) - our take on a reimagined productivity suite.
 I've worked on some other cool projects like a [real estate analyzer](https://github.com/ishan0102/collin-county-real-estate) that uses Pandas and [runkeeper](https://github.com/ishan0102/runkeeper), my attempt at a GUI running app that tracks your stats.